 Throughout the game's levels, you're a psychoanalyst at the Whisperwood Asylum, there to solve some of the asylum's issues and attempt to get it back on track.
 While it's pretty evident from the get-go, there's something else going on besides mismanagement and neglect of patients.
 The game starts to go off into a stranger path once you reach the later levels.
 Keen-eyed players will be able to flesh out more of the story through notes and files left around, but there's still a lot of odd questions you may want answered.
 Beating the game unlocks survival mode, where you get to take on waves of enemies from the main game.
 Successfully surviving grants you points to use towards additional weapons and ammunition, and this is arguably one of the better aspects of the game.

 The enemies in The One We Found aren't exactly terrifying.
 There are some cool effects and neat things you'll experience, but there's not a ton of variety.
 You have two options to deal with them; hide and wait for them to pass or just pop them with your weapon and continue moving forward.
 Although the environment feels creepy, the enemy encounters don't add to the tension.

 I wanted to enjoy this game, I honestly did.
 However, The One We Found suffers from a case of "no polish."
 There's a lot of good ideas and gameplay in theory, but the practical aspect falls short of expectations.
-If this had received some more time to fix the overall buggy experience and improve upon some of the clunky control aspects and elements, I feel this review would be in a much different tone entirely.Note: The One We Found was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+If this had received some more time to fix the overall buggy experience and improve upon some of the clunky control aspects and elements, I feel this review would be in a much different tone entirely.Note: The One We Found was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.